dsaadeh21/data_science_bootcamp/Basic Python Sprint/README.md

 - 'Day' — day of the week

 # Goal
 Study the music preference by city.
-Test hypotheese and compare user behavior for two cities.
+Test hypotheses and compare user behavior for two cities.

 # Libraries
 *pandas*